-The renewed violence came just hours after a phone call between Ukraine’s President Petro Poroshenko and his Russian counterpart Vladimir Putin, who agreed that a ceasefire signed on Friday “was generally being observed”.
+The violence erupted just hours after a phone call between Ukraine’s President Petro Poroshenko and his Russian counterpart Vladimir Putin, who agreed that the ceasefire was “generally being observed”.

-The 12-point pact was the first to gain the backing of both Kiev and Moscow after five months of fighting that has claimed 2,800 lives and triggered the deepest crisis in East-West relations for a generation.
+The 12-point pact signed Friday was the first to gain the backing of both Kiev and Moscow after five months of fighting that set off the deepest crisis in East-West relations for a generation.

-Both sides were accusing each other on Saturday of breaching the truce within hours of its signing in the Belarussian capital Minsk.
+Both sides had already accused the other of violating the truce within hours of its signing in the Belarussian capital Minsk.